gastrodon/API-Docs/project-z/z.md

                 {
                     "width": "int width",
                     "height": "int height",
-                    "url": "url to the icon in this size" },
+                    "url": "url to the icon in this size", "thumbnail": "is this media a thumbnail?
+Field only appers to be present if its value is true" },
                 "..."
             ]